iamdan/digitalpedagogy/keywords/video.md

 * Artifact Type: course sites
 * Source URL: <http://fall2014beginningnewgenres.tumblr.com/>
-* Copy of Artifact: forthcoming
+* Permissions:
 * Creator: Justin Lincoln (Whitman College)
+* Tags: getting started, Processing

 This course site and the pedagogy it represents fall squarely on the post-industrial side of the digital video continuum.
 Assignments range from glitching images to creating processing-based animations to remix video responses.
 The materials provide an invitation to experiment with the dynamics of signal and noise, using videos to explore the role of machinic processing and social media in composing.
 Of particular interest is the way Lincoln’s pedagogy enacts a video paradigm built around the shifting relationships between humans and technology.
 While instructors might cull assignments or examples from the Tumblr stream, the site (and Lincoln’s [Notational Tumblr](http://notational.tumblr.com) might best be used as illustrative examples/enactments of how video pedagogy can help students and instructors participate in ever-expanding networks of media, devices, machines, and humans.